OutSystems/docs-odc/src/eap/building-apps/ui/intro.md

 A screen template includes a combination of pre-assembled elements that follow best practices to meet a functional need.
 Rather than starting with a blank screen, use a screen template as a starting point to build your own user interface.

-Service Studio comes with default screen templates based on the OutSystems UI framework.
+ODC Studio comes with default screen templates based on the OutSystems UI framework.
 The templates also come with sample data that lets you see how the screen looks.
 Each screen template can include layouts, buttons, images, tables, components, styles, and logic.

 Screen templates are customizable, enabling you to create a user interface with your own data to customize your user's experience.
 You can quickly make changes and create your own screen templates.